 Plum curculio is a snout beetle pest found throughout North America east of the Rocky Mountains.
 It generally attacks in early spring, but the damage will continue throughout the season.
 The name is deceptive because the insect attacks fruits other than plums.
-Apples, peaches, pears, and cherries (as well as plums) are all susceptible to plum curculio.
+Apples, peaches, pears, and cherries are also susceptible to plum curculio.
 Damage from these beetles can be extensive.
 Warmer climates may see both early and late season damage where colder climes may only be affected during early fruit development.

 Life Cycle of Plum Curculio Worm